CDCgov/trusted-intermediary/README.md

 #### Load Testing

 Load tests are completed with [Locust.io](https://docs.locust.io/en/stable/installation.html).
+Please make sure your `/shared/src/main/resoirces/.env` file does not contain the variable `REPORT_STREAM_URL_PREFIX=http://localhost:7071`.
+This causes the environment to use a Mock setup of ReportStream which is how load testing is configured.
 Run the load tests by running...
-Currently, we are migrating to using docker (incomplete).
-The load tests running using gradle is also provided until the migration to docker is complete.

 ```shell
 ./gradle-load-execute.sh

 ./docker-load-execute.sh
 ```
+Currently, we are migrating to using Azure.
+Local load testing is using gradle, however a docker load test is available to mimic the Azure environment settings until the azure migration is complete.

 This will run the API for you, so no need to run it manually.
 **If you are already running the API, stop it before running the load tests or the cleanup steps won't work.**